harendra-kumar/concise-haskell/preface.rst

 Note on Jargon
 --------------

+Haskell provides several dimensions of abstraction.
+To think about the concepts systematically it is important to get familiarised with the vocabulary and know the precise meanings of the terms involved.

-This text tries to avoid the jargon where possible but many terms which allow you to express concepts in a concise and clear manner are necessary.
+This text tries to avoid jargon where possible but many terms which allow you to express concepts in a concise and clear manner are necessary.
 We define the term before it is used so that you have an idea what it means.